-Mindfulness Skills are the first to be taught and are the core of all the DBT (Dialectical Behavioral Therapy) skills taught in many of our therapy programs.
-These skills are drawn from both Western and

-Eastern meditation practices.
+Mindfulness Skills are the first to be taught and are the core of all the DBT (Dialectical Behavioral Therapy) Skills taught in many of our verbal and expressive arts therapy programs.
+These skills are drawn from both Western and Eastern meditation practices.
 Mindfulness Skills are the vehicle for balancing "Emotional Mind" and "Reasonable Mind" to achieve "Wise Mind".
-Mindfulness means learning to focus your attention so you can feel more balanced.
+Mindfulness means learning to take control of your mind instead of your mind controlling you.